Highlights & Trip Details

 Today is the transfer day to Inverness airport/train station or your accommodation in Inverness.
 If time allows, we visit some historic sites along the way and also drive past beautiful Loch Ness, the largest body of water in the UK by volume.

-Then it’s time to say our goodbyes after what is sure to be a memorable trip!
+Then it’s time to say our goodbyes after what is sure to be a memorable Outer Hebrides Walking Tour!

 Walk details: Depending on weather and timings